amesapp/ios-drmr-app/README.md

 The following **required** functionality is completed:

+- [ ] User can create a dream by filling a text form when they open the app
-- [ ] User can sign in with Facebook using OAuth login flow
+- [ ] User can record dreams via voice clips, instead of text
-- [ ] User can set criteria for who they want to be matched with
+- [ ] User can save metadata about dreams like title (optional) and date (required)
-- [ ] User can swipe on cards to like/dislike other users
+- [ ] User can favorite and unfavorite dreams
-- [ ] User can edit their basic information through their profile screen
+- [ ] User can categorize dream by emotion / emoji selector
-- [ ] User can view astrological compatibility index of potential matches
+- [ ] User can search dreams via title, or body text info
-- [ ] User can chat with matched users
+- [ ] User can share dream via iOS Share Utility

 The following **optional** features are implemented:

+- [ ] User can read astrological stats for the given date of dream
+- [ ] User can read meanings for keywords in dreams via Machine Learning algorithm
-- [ ] User can see matches near current location
+- [ ] User can sync dreams online to keep backed up
-- [ ] User can unmatch other users
+- [ ] User can share dreams with other DRMR users
+- [ ] User can dictate dream via microphone (Speech to Text API)

 ## Video Walkthrough